-j) In the Binary column length field, type the maximum data length for binary columns.
+j.
+In the Binary column length field, type the maximum data length for binary columns.

-Hive does not provide the maximum data length for Binary columns in the columns metadata.
-The option allows you to tune the maximum data length for Binary columns.
+Hive does not provide the maximum data length for binary columns in the columns metadata.
+The option allows you to tune the maximum data length for binary columns.

-k) In the Decimal Column Scale field, type the maximum number of digits to the right of the decimal point for numeric data types.
+k.
+In the Decimal Column Scale field, type the maximum number of digits to the right of the decimal point for numeric data types.

-This setting only takes effect when connecting to a server running Hive earlier than 0.12.
-For Hive 0.12 and later the driver uses the DECIMAL(p,s) semantic and the values for precision and scale are retrieved from the server.
+This setting only takes effect when connecting to a server running Hive earlier than 0.12.0.
+For Hive 0.12.0 and later, the driver uses the DECIMAL(p,s) semantic and the values for precision and scale are retrieved from the server.

-In the Async Exec Poll Interval field, enter the time in millisecond between each poll of the query execution status.
+I. In the Async Exec Poll Interval field, type the time in milliseconds between each poll of the query execution status.